nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 - RemoveAllExpired: The command is used to remove all expired ingredients from the IngredientsList
 - FindIngredientCommand: This command is used to find all ingredients with the queried keyword entered by the chef.
 - UseCommand: This command is used to delete the specified amount off an ingredient when it is used.
 Otherwise, if there is not enough of the required amount entered by the chef, the program will prompt it to the chef.
+- ChangeAmountCommand: This command is used to change the amount of an ingredient given the index number of the ingredient
+- ChangeNameCommand: This command is used to change the name of an ingredient given the index number of the ingredient

 ### 3. Implementation